syncfusion/blazor-docs/src/treemap/treemap/getting-started.md

     </head>
 ```

-> For Internet Explorer 11, kindly refer the polyfills.
+> For Internet Explorer 11, kindly refer to the polyfills.
 Refer the [documentation](https://blazor.syncfusion.com/documentation/common/how-to/render-blazor-server-app-in-ie/) for more information.

  ```html
     <head>